askasp/live_tea/Blag.md

 ...
 ```

 This triggers the liveview called PageLive.
+This is the actor that holds the clients state and communicates with it via WS,

 A liveview must contain at least two functions.
-A  ```mount(params, sessiont, socket)``` and a ```render(assigns)```
-This is the actor that holds the client state in the socket parameter.
-The render function returns the HTML.
+A  ```mount(params, sessions, socket)``` and a ```render(assigns)```. mount() is called by the router to spawn the actor and set up the liveview, and the render function returns the HTML.

 Whenever the socket is updated, the render function is called anew, and html diffs are sent over the wire.

 Usually, the routing is handled by.. well, the router.
 But as mentioned before I followed the elm architecture, so I just chucked all that logic into the PageLive module.
 The reason is that when I first started with MVC I got confused by all the different files, so I spent much time refactoring.
 TEA was a sweet relief as I could just focus on the logic and as long as I wrote pure functions I could move them later.
 But tbh.
-I might have been drinking too much of the cool aid
+I might have been drinking too much of the kool-aid

 The code with comments below show how the LiveVew actor is spawned and how the initial render takes place.
 ```e